abiek12/Weather-app/README.md

 # Weather Application

-This is a simple weather application developed using Vue.js and Tailwind CSS.
+A simple weather application developed using Vue.js and Tailwind CSS.
 It fetches weather information from the OpenWeatherMap API and displays it in a user-friendly interface.
 Users can search for weather by city name, save multiple locations, and view weather forecasts.

 ## Features